Re-signing

 Android Re-sign Process

-Files can either be selected from the list or uploaded by clicking the Upload New Version button at the bottom for APK and AAB files.
+Files can either be selected from the list or uploaded by clicking the Upload button at the top of the list for APK and AAB files.

 The following details of the original binary will be shown in this form.